Our Mission is

-Donggil Song is Assistant Professor, Instructional Systems Design and Technology at Sam Houston State University.
-His research focuses on the use of artificial intelligence in education, learning analytics, adaptive learning systems, and self-regulated learning.
-His primary research includes applications of conversational intelligent agents in online learning environments.
-He holds a Ph.D. in Instructional Systems Technology from Indiana University, and an M.S. in Computer Science and Engineering and a B.A. in Religious Studies from Seoul National University (SNU), and also completed the master’s program in Cognitive Science at SNU.
-Presently, he serves as the Managing Editor of The International Journal of Multiple Research Approaches.
+Donggil Song is Associate Professor of Engineering Technology & Industrial Distribution, College of Engineering at Texas A&M University.
+His research lab (Einbrain Lab, www.einbrain.com) focuses on artificial intelligence (AI) engineering for human learning, human-AI collaboration, machine learning (ML)-based mixed-reality (MR) AI systems.
+His research interests are geared towards creating systems by utilizing AI/ML and natural language processing while focusing on facilitating human learning.
+Currently, his primary research includes the applications of virtual human systems in MR environments.
+He holds a Ph.D. in Instructional Systems Technology from Indiana University, an M.S. in Computer Science and Engineering, and a B.A. in Religious Studies from Seoul National University (SNU), and also completed a master’s program in Cognitive Science at SNU.